Trichotillomania

 In a broad sense, the commonsense approach to stopping the bad habit that makes use of parental involvement is a primitive form of behavioral therapy.
 It is worth trying first.
 To achieve the level of parental involvement necessary to aid in treatment, the physician should ensure that parents fully understand the entire nature of the alopecia.
 Some parents who have not witnessed episodes of hair pulling by their child refuse to believe that the condition is self-inflicted.[38]

-In infant patients, provision of loving care with enough maternal skin contact, in conjunction with available transitional objects such as dolls or other toys, would work well.
-For this purpose, parent-infant psychotherapy in combination with behavioral guidance may be needed.[7]
+For infant patients, provision of loving care with enough maternal skin contact, in conjunction with available transitional objects such as dolls or other toys, would work well.
+Parent-infant psychotherapy in combination with behavioral guidance may be needed for this purpose.[8]

-Shaving or clipping hair close to the scalp may be helpful both for stopping the behavior and for educating the parents regarding the nature of the alopecia.
-Shaving a circumscribed area weekly (the “hair growth window”) can yield benefits both for diagnosis and for reassurance.
+Shaving or clipping hair close to the scalp may be helpful both for stopping the behavior and for educating parents regarding the nature of the alopecia.
+Shaving a circumscribed area (the “hair growth window”) on a weekly basis can yield benefits both for diagnosis and for reassurance.
 It should be kept in mind that the shaved (clipped) hairs are not all in the actively growing anagen stage and that a couple of months may be required before total regrowth is noted.

 If these initial approaches do not work, CBT should be instituted.
 Trichotillomania is a kind of unwanted automated repetition of hair manipulations, and the awareness gained through CBT can help overcome such unwanted automated activity.
 Dermatologists who treat these patients should, therefore, be familiar with at least a few of the various CBT methods.
 Therapeutic success may depend on a firm understanding of the illness and on the cooperation of the family.
 Several courses of CBT may be needed; each course usually lasts 2 months.